Tarunrajora45/Inventory-Management-Automated-Tracker-System-Excel/README.md

 - ➡ Reduces reporting time and human error.

 ---
-# 🚀 Why This Project Stands Out
+# 🚀 Why This Project Stands Out?
 - Designed with real MIS workflow logic, not just visuals but with logic and data storytelling. make complex workflow to simple automation
 - Focuses on operations decision-making & key insights